 Anybody who has any evidence or clues whatsoever regarding Ansteys in Dorset between c1350 and c1515 please contact us at firstname.lastname@example.org.

 The Dorset (II) Anstey sub-branch

-The Dorset (II) Ansteys are likely a sub-branch of the Sussex (I) Ansteys.
-The sub-branch began in 1514 when “James Anstey husbandman” appeared in Tarrant Crawford; hence Tarrant Crawford is the principal and root Anstey sub-branch of the Dorset (II) Ansteys.
+The Dorset (II) Ansteys are very likely a sub-branch of the Sussex (I) Ansteys – they are almost certainly NOT a sub-branch of the Dorset (I) Ansteys (see above).
+The Dorset (II) Anstey sub-branch began in 1514 when “James Anstey husbandman” appeared in Tarrant Crawford; hence Tarrant Crawford is the principal and root Anstey sub-branch of the Dorset (II) Ansteys.
 James had a son Richard who married the unusually named ‘Warborough’ in Tarrant Crawford, and their male Anstey descendants spawned the various Dorset (II) Anstey sub-branches in existence today, which are dealt with on the Tarrant Crawford Ansteys page.

 The Dorset (III) Anstey sub-branch

 The Dorset (III) Ansteys are a sub-branch of the Cambridgeshire Ansteys.
-The sub-branch began in c1550 with Thomas Anstey, who became Rector of Witchampton and later Parson of Hampreston, where the family settled.
+The sub-branch began in c1550 with Thomas Anstey (HP 1), who became Rector of Witchampton and later Parson of Hampreston, where the family settled.
 Hence Hampreston is the principal and root Anstey sub-branch of the Dorset (III) Ansteys.
-Thomas Anstey had a son Nicholas, whose sons spawned the various Dorset (III) Anstey sub-branches in existence today, which are dealt with on the Hampreston Ansteys page.
+Thomas Anstey had a son Nicholas Anstey (HP 2), whose sons spawned the various Dorset (III) Anstey families, which are dealt with on the Hampreston Ansteys page.